 Those “waves” of summer were preparing me for a much bigger one headed in our direction, and the practice of trust would soon come in handy.

 Summer had just ended and hunting season was picking up.
-My Man had gone camping overnight and I fell asleep quickly as usual in the middle of my prayers.
+My husband had gone camping overnight and I fell asleep quickly as usual in the middle of my prayers.

 I will never leave you nor forsake you.

-On our predawn drive to the hospital, we passed the flattened truck.
-Next, we saw the somber look of the ambulance driver and there were no words of hope.
+On our predawn drive to the hospital, we were shocked to see the flattened truck.
+At the hospital we were met with the somber look of the ambulance driver and silence, no words of hope.
 Our only choice was to turn to the One who is Hope, Life, Love…the One who is Good, no matter what.
 We waited for an hour with no word until the only information was, once again, “we can’t keep him stable”.

 The words of this song ran over and over in my mind, “Forever Reign” by Hillsong.
 Without even trying, practiced peace, practiced trust and practiced strength were keeping me stable.
 It was all God.

-My Man arrived and, soon after, life support arrived for our son.
+My husband arrived and, soon after, life support arrived for our son.

 My husband took the waves and I abided in safety.
 Hebrews 6:19: